hearthandsinc/challenges/ios/readme.md

 ## Requirements

-- [ ] The application should be composed of a single screen that list messages (imagine a WhatsApp conversation)
+- [ ] The app should start on a screen showing the list of all chats
-- [ ] This screen should display the messages as returned by the server
+- [ ] The app should allow opening each individual chats
-- [ ] The app should allow sending new messages
+- [ ] The app should allow sending messages to a chat
-- [ ] The server will send you messages that you must display
+- [ ] The app should reflect the latest messages sent to and received from the server

 ## Bonus

 - [ ] Make your app work offline (both for app state and sending)
 - [ ] Make your app resilient to bad network conditions (retries & timeouts)
-- [ ] Make your app idempotent for both what you send and what you receive
+- [ ] Make your app idempotent for both what you send and receive
+- [ ] Add support for a local read/unread indicator
+- [ ] Avoid block changing states so the app feels fluid & snappy
 - [ ] Make the app compatible to run on iPad and macOS
-- [ ] Avoid block changing states so the app feels fluid & snappy

 ## Design

+We have prepared a design to help you when working on this challenge.

 ![design](./design.png)